LightSys/midwife-emr-ansible/build_odroid/README.md

 ## TODO in no particular order mostly:

-- configure ufw
 - install autossh and configure (make this a separate playbook)
 - install duplicity and configure (make this a separate playbook)
-- Resolve khubd and kworker processes taking 30% of the CPU
+- Harden SSH
+   - Consider preventing root access
+   - If not, definitely increase root password length
 - Resolve hard-coded `option domain-name-servers 192.168.20.1;` in /etc/dhcp/dhcpd.conf
    - This is only when running with wlan0
 - Resolve hard-coded 20 network in wlan0 for the gateway
    - This is only when running with wlan0
+- Resolve khubd and kworker processes taking 30% of the CPU

 ### Done